ReScience/ReScience-submission/article/article.md

 ![Comparison of calculated correlations among species abundances in the original article and this reproduction.](figures/correlation_comparison.pdf) {#fig:corr_comp}

 Highlighted in the text of the original paper were: negative correlations of picophytoplankton with protozoa, and of nanophytoplankton both with rotifers and calanoid copepods, positive correlation of picophytoplankton with calanoid copepods, negative correlation between bacteria and ostracods, and positive correlation between bacteria and phosphorus.
-All of these correlations were reproduced.
+All of these correlations were qualitatively reproduced.

 ## Spectral analyses